paillave/Etl.Net/documentation/docs/recipes/1_dealWithFiles.md

 ## Create connectors from config file

-All this is possible with the runtime extension `Paillave.Etl.FromConfigurationConnectors`.
+All this is possible with the runtime extension `Paillave.EtlNet.FromConfigurationConnectors`.

 Creating connectors from a config file is less straight forward for the developer, but the level of flexibility that is then delegated to the infrastructure administrator or to a user is million times worth the effort.